AVIDA: Alternating method for Visualizing and Integrating Data: Methods

 where $\bar{x}_s$ is the average number of nearest neighbors that are shared points from the same dataset.

 The aforementioned metrics have been utilized in previous works.
 We also propose to use the following for evaluating the representation of the low dimensional data.
-First, we employ a symmetrized Kullback-Leibler loss with a student t-distribution kernel to evaluate how well the visualization represents the high-dimensional data in an integrated fashion.
+First, we employ a symmetrized Kullback-Leibler loss with a student t-distribution kernel to evaluate how well the output represents the high dimensional data in an integrated fashion.
 We refer to this as the Representation Loss:

+{The choice of this representation loss as a way to measure the quality of the representation in 2D is based on the fact that popular data dimensionality reduction techniques such as UMAP and t-SNE, both use a version of the KL loss.
+We recognize that there are other dimensionality reduction techniques, such as PCA or Laplacian Eigenmaps.
+However such techniques are spectral methods whose loss functions are evaluated by manifold-based metrics similar to FOSCTTM ~\eqref{eq:foscttm} and Integration~\eqref{eq:integration}.
+This representation loss is a way to measure the quality of the representation in cases of structures that are not best described by the alignment of nearest neighbors, such as clusters or rings.
+Since t-SNE and UMAP are most adept at preserving these structures in low dimensions, it seems natural to modify their loss function as a way to measure the quality of the 2D representations.}

 Lastly, we want to evaluate how well integrated the two data sets are in low dimensions.
 We say that integration is the average, minimum distance between a data point in $Y_1$ and any data point in $Y_2$.
 The integration is defined as: